ayjzhu/Image-Filter-Sunset_effect/README.md

 <br/>The output of the image type would be a `.gif` file.

 ## Status
-*The project is outdated and the code may be not working properly*
+*The project is outdated and the code may be not working properly.*